-The Importance of Routine and Planning Transitions
+Planning Transitions Kerry's The Importance of Routine

-Establishing routines can help minimize anxiety and stress for persons with Autism Spectrum Disorder (ASD).
+Planning Transitions: The Importance of Routine Establishing routines can help minimize anxiety and stress for persons with Autism.
 It can make the day more predictable and provide advanced notice for certain events.
 Some potential times to establish routines can include morning, after school, or night time.
 Routines can even be helpful to plan leisure time when a person is not in school or at a day program.

-How to support a routine
+How to Support a Routine